apihuang/TakeHomeTest/README.md

 Step 3: Copy githubAPIChallenge.js from git to your current directory

 #### Run
-Step 1: From your current directory (make sure node is available and githubAPIChallenge.js is in the current directory), type the follow command to run
+Step 1: From your current directory (make sure node is available and githubAPIChallenge.js is in the current directory), type the follow command to set your peronsal access token as an environment variable:

+> export TOKEN=personal token  -- contact me at yuanlinh@yahoo.com for the token

+Then, type the following command to run:
 >  node githubAPIChallenge.js

 Then, you will see the following message: